 The Slow Food Youth Academy is a learning platform organized by Slow Food Youth Network which involves an interactive training program for young learners, students and youths of different professions who are in learning more about the food system.
 The Uganda Academy aims at making young people familiar with the food System by acquiring knowledge so that they can also be able to change the food system of making everyone access Good, Clean and Fair Food.
-This is done through bringing together young change makers and build their capacity as well as bringing them closer to take part in changing the field of food production and consumption.
+This is done by bringing together young change-makers and build their capacity as well as bringing them closer to take part in changing the field of food production and consumption.

 Objectives of the Slow Food Academy in Uganda